Zeberhart/FunComTagging/README.md

 *Get started*

 To run locally, you must go to the FunCom root folder and run `bundle install` – this will install and link all the dependencies.
-Run `rake db:reset` to make sure the database is setup and seeded In a seperate terminal, run `rails s` to host the site locally.
+Run `rake db:reset` to make sure the database is setup and seeded.
+In a seperate terminal, run `rails s` to host the site locally.
 Navigate to http://localhost:3000/ in your browser to view it and confirm that everything is working

 *Deployment*